 The Museums on Us program gives Bank of America and Merrill Lynch customers free admission to participating arts and cultural venues on the first full weekend of every month.
-The only New Mexico participant in 2012 is Albuquerque Museum of Art and History.
+The only New Mexico museum in 2012 is the Albuquerque Museum of Art and History.

 If you’re traveling, there are 150 Museums on Us participating museums, arts and cultural centers nationally in 85 cities – see the full list at the link.

 The free admission is only for the card holder, not for everyone you take with you, but Albuquerque Museum children’s admission aged 4 – 12 is only $1, and it’s free for kids under 3.